Policies & Procedures

 Refund, Return & Payments Policy:

-Online Courses, and online practice exams: Once a student purchases an online course, no refunds or credits will be given after 14 calendar days, or after completion of two modules, whichever occurs first.
-Online courses and practice exams expire six months from date of purchase, unless a package containing more time has been purchased.
-Extensions for additional time may be available, for a fee, but are not guaranteed due to expiration of courses with the State of Florida.
+Online Courses, and online practice exams: Starting from the date the course was purchased, students have 30 days from the date of purchase to request a refund.
+If a course is completed, it will not qualify for a refund.
+Textbooks, manuals, and shipping are non-refundable.
+Online courses and practice exams expire six months from the date of purchase unless a package containing more time has been purchased.
+Extensions for additional time may be available, for a fee, but are not guaranteed due to the expiration of courses with the State of Florida.
 Any course materials purchased with a course will be shipped within 7 days of registration.
 Additional charges for shipping may apply to any materials being shipped.

 Bookstore items: No returns or refunds on bookstore purchases including: books, videos, cd’s, dvd’s, calculators, flashcards, etc. All sales are final.
 If an item is defective we will gladly exchange it for a new one of the same version within ten (10) days of purchase date.
 A check returned by students’ bank for any reason, will incur a service charge up to the current legal limit in Florida.